 Case in point: Morris had a client whose brownstone was “terribly dated and brought the entire house down in value.”
 After investing over $100,000 in high-end fixtures and appliances, it sold immediately.
 “She had owned the home for over 10 years so was already doubling her investment, so this expense made sense.”

-After all, “a good-enough renovation might put you over the hurdle of buyers who simply can’t envision living with a really dated ’70s bathroom,” says Lipman.
+After all, “a good-enough renovation might put you over the hurdle of buyers who simply can’t envision living with a really dated ’70s bathroom,” Lipman says.

-In that same scenario, you could renovate a dated kitchen inexpensively just by changing the surfaces, putting in a new undermount sink and faucet, painting the cabinets, and swapping in new hardware.
-“It shows completely differently.”
-That’s a huge value-add.
+Similarly, you could renovate a dated kitchen inexpensively by changing the surfaces, putting in a new undermount sink and faucet, painting the cabinets, and swapping in new hardware.
+“It shows completely differently,” he says.

 Remember that renovating is not your only option.
-“Staging your property can go a long way,” says Morris.
+“Staging your property can go a long way,” Morris says.
 “Assume a budget of at least $10,000 in NYC for this.”

-Like most brokers, Moss is also a huge proponent of staging, saying there are a lot of small things sellers can do to make a huge difference.
+Moss is also a huge proponent of staging, saying there are a lot of small things sellers can do to make a huge difference.
 Absolutely make all the small repairs and clean thoroughly.
-“Wash the windows too, they should be a little sparkly.”
+“Wash the windows too, they should be a little sparkly,” she says.

 If your floors are in bad shape, Moss says to consider having them refinished.
-Painting everywhere of course has to happen, though she stops short of replacing the countertops.
+Painting has to happen too, though she stops short of recommending replacing the countertops.
 “You’re presenting the apartment in its best light, as is.”
-(She’s even sold apartments with white appliances—“which went out of style in the ’90s.”)
+(She’s even sold apartments with white appliances “which went out of style in the ’90s.”)

 Factoring your reno into the price

-When trying to figure out whether or how much to raise the asking price, consult your broker, who will know the comps.
+When trying to figure out whether or how much to raise the asking price, consult your broker, who can find out the sales prices of comparable apartments.
 It might be worth selling it in a week for a slightly lower (but still profitable) figure than to hold out for a higher offer.
-It’s a buyer’s market, and there’s a lot of unsold inventory.
+It’s a buyer’s market, and there’s great deal of unsold inventory.